dotastro/hacks-collector/README.md

 is easy, and we describe the file format and the steps to take to add a file below.

+To see a prettified web site listing these hacks, check out https://dotastro.github.io/hack-list/.

 ## Submitting a hack the easy way

 Go to [the hack submission web